mkane968/Text-Mining-with-Student-Papers/README.md

 Convert individual files from docx (or any other file extension) to text by going to "File -> Save As ->" and selecting txt as extension.
 Do this if small batch of files  has different extension like .pages or .pdf.

 ## Code Usage
-[**Associate Student Essays and Metadata**](https://github.com/mkane968/Text-Mining-with-Student-Papers/blob/main/notebooks/Associate_Student_Essays_%26_Metadata.ipynb): Mege all student essays into single dataframe, associate with their metadata in a master dataframe and download as a tsv file.
+[**Associate Student Essays and Metadata**](https://github.com/mkane968/Text-Mining-with-Student-Papers/blob/main/notebooks/Associate_Student_Essays_%26_Metadata.ipynb): Merge all student essays into single dataframe, associate with their metadata in a master dataframe and download as a tsv file.

 [**Preprocessing & Basic Text Analysis**](https://github.com/mkane968/Text-Mining-with-Student-Papers/blob/main/notebooks/Preprocessing_and_Basic_Text_Analysis.ipynb): Perform basic cleaning and exploratory text mining using tsv file of student essays associated with metadata.